spacetelescope/jupyterhub-deploy/fuse/README.md

 # How does it work?

 Deploying a helm chart creates a new `fuse` namespace and a helm release named e.g.  `tike-fuse-dev`.
-The chart creates two daemonsets which run S3 pods on every notebook node, one per bucket per file system per node.
-The chart also creates a PVC for /s3 which is mounted by every notebook pod using the JupyterHub config YAML as new users are spawned.
-Minimal IAM perms attached to worker nodes grant "readonly" access to buckets.
+It consists of:

 1. A single daemon image.
-The Dockerfile defines an image which contains the FUSE library as well as both goofys and s3fs-fuse programs.
+The Dockerfile defines an image which contains the FUSE library and both goofys and s3fs-fuse programs.
 Both programs fit in < 60M.
-It is launched running one file system or the other, not both.
-The image is Alpine-based with minimal s/w beyond that needed for the file systems, e.g. no bash only sh.

-2. Daemonsets.
+2. Two daemonsets: one for goofys, one for fuse.
 Each daemonset runs one file system pod for each bucket on each notebook node.
-Core nodes do not run the s3 daemonsets.
-There is one daemonset for goofys and one for s3fs fuse.
+Hence each notebook node runs two additional small pods.
 ```
 Generally the path structure is:   /s3/<file system>/<bucket>